 The Bachelor Project is a Synthesis Portfolio within an area of the core curriculum based on the students' specialization and career path.

 The student must independently prepare a timetable for the project.
-The student has 4 weeks to complete the project.
 The date for project hand-in is announced at the start of the semester.

 2) Bachelor Report

 The Bachelor Report must have a scope of 4000-5000 words